The Odessa File (film): Production

+Producer John Woolf had just made a successful film from another novel by Forsyth, The Day of the Jackal.

 Filming was done on location in Hamburg, Heidelberg, and Munich, West Germany and Salzburg, Austria; at Pinewood Studios, England; and the Bavaria Studios in Grünwald, Bavaria, West Germany.
 It was filmed with Panavision equipment, produced with Eastmancolor technologies.

 The film's title song, "Christmas Dream", written by Andrew Lloyd Webber and Tim Rice, was sung by Perry Como and the London Boy Singers, and heard as diegetic music over a car radio during the main titles of the film.

 Simon Wiesenthal served as a technical advisor for the production.

 Reception

 The film premiered at the 1974 San Francisco International Film Festival.
 The American Nazi Party staged a protest outside the theater but it was mistaken for a promotion of the film.

 The film has an aggregated score of 69% from 16 reviews on Rotten Tomatoes.
 Nora Sayre of the New York Times said, "The film makes its points methodically, almost academically.
 It also drags because there are many unnecessary transitional passages, devoted to moving the characters from one situation to another.
 Almost every occurrence is predictable."

 Stanley Kauffmann of The New Republic wrote that The Odessa File was a 'seriously inane thriller' but did praise Jon Voight's German accent.